This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Deveined or Not?
 It is not harmful to eat the vein (technically the digestive tract) of shrimp.
 But, for a scampi, we recommend taking the extra step to remove it.
 It's easy to do if it still needs to be removed.

-- Shell off - Insert the tip of a paring knife about ¼ inch into the back of the shrimp and cut down the middle exposing the vein.
-Use the tip of the knife or your fingers to pull the vein out and discard it.
+- Shell off - Insert the tip of a paring knife about ¼ inch into the back of the shrimp and cut down the middle, exposing the vein.
+Use the knife tip or your fingers to pull the vein out and discard it.

 - Shell on - Use a paring knife to cut a slit in the shell of the shrimp as well as the flesh and then pull out the vein.
 (See the picture below.)